D.W. Tomlinson, Early Portrait, Ca. 1921 (Source: NASM)

 Tomlinson's second visit at Tucson was on Thursday, March 7, 1929.
 This time he flew the Ford 4-AT-B, NC7117.
 He carried six unidentified passengers across the El Paso to Los Angeles itinerary.
 He noted in the Remarks column of the Register, "from Mexico City."

 Newark Star-Eagle, December 27, 1929 (Source: NASM)

-This marriage did not last long, as Tomlinson's NASM biographical file cites his marriage to Margaret Castellini of Cincinnati, OH on August 25, 1937.
+This marriage lasted seven years, as Tomlinson's NASM biographical file cites his marriage to Margaret Castellini (b.
+1911) of Cincinnati, OH.

 Soon after he left the Navy, in 1930 Tomlinson wrote his semi-autobiographical book, The Sky's the Limit (cited, left sidebar).
 It is a readable volume, but tainted in spots with racist and sexist comments that would be unacceptable to an editor or publisher today.

-In his book he dedicates chapter 2 to his experiences with a Curtiss Jenny he owned and flew while he was in the Navy.
+In his book he dedicates chapter two to his experiences with a Curtiss Jenny he owned and flew while he was in the Navy.
 The chapter is titled, "A Gypsy and His Jenny."

 Interestingly, we know the exact date when he acquired his Jenny, October 31, 1924.
 The bill of sale, below, comes to us courtesy of D. Walker, who himself flies a Jenny.
 See his Web site at the link.

 Tomlinson's Bill of Sale for Purchase of Curtiss Jenny 2188, October 31, 1924 (Source: Walker)